 GROOMBRIDGE, Noble.
 516. Shoeing Smith later Corporal.
 Entered France 22/04/1915.
 Discharged 9/07/1919.
 Entitled to 1914/15 Star trio.

 GROSVENOR, Gilbert.
 Major the Honourable Gilbert Grosvenor, Rifle Brigade, King's Colonials, 2KEH and Nottinghamshire Yeomanry.
 Awarded Queen’s South Africa 1899-1902, 2 clasps, Transvaal, Cape Colony (Lieut: Hon.
 G. Grosvenor, Rifle Bde:); King’s South Africa 1901-02, 2 clasps (Lt.
 Hon.
 G. Grosvenor.
 Rifle Bde.); 1914-15 Star (Lieut.
 Hon.
 G. Grosvenor.
 K. Edw.
 H.); British War and Victory Medals (Major Hon.
 G. Grosvenor.)
 The Honourable Gilbert Grosvenor was born on 22 August 1881, the second son of the 1st Baron Stalbridge and his wife Eleanor, and the grandson of the 2nd Marquess of Westminster.
 He was educated at Eton, and was commissioned Second Lieutenant in the Rifle Brigade, serving with them in South Africa during the Boer War.
 He transferred to the King's Colonials in 1908.
 He then served with the 2KEH as a Second Lieutenant from Oct 1914 before transferring in 1916 to the Nottingham Yeomanry (Sherwood Rangers) with the rank of Major.
 Grosvenor married Miss Effie Cree, the daughter of the Reverend Edward Cree, on 4 July 1913.
-He died without issue on 15 June 1939.
-Medals sold by Dix Noonan Webb, UK at auction in December 2016 and a photograph of them is shown against Grosvenor on the 2KEH Nominal Roll.
+He died on 15 June 1939.
+His medals were sold by Dix Noonan Webb, UK at auction in December 2016 and a photograph of them is shown against Grosvenor on the 2KEH Nominal Roll.
 Lieutenant in 'C' Squadron KEH photographed at Woodbridge in 1914.

 GROULX, Henry 1617.
 Sapper KEH.
 Transferred as a Sapper, Royal Engineers 208129 then WR503875.
 Deserted and not entitled to British War and Victory Medals.